MauroPons/gomparator/README.md

 </tbody></table>

 #### `Run consecutives comparations`
-Create a sh file with the next code
+Create a sh file with the next code and change vars values. ;)

 ```console
 #!/bin/bash